Features / Help

 • Open the Find menu or hit Ctrl + F, enter the text to search and click the Go button (or hit Enter).

 • You can insert invisible characters like tabs or new lines using the links or using the backtick sequences `t (tab) and `n new line.
-Use double backticks `` to enter a backtick.
+Use double backticks `` to search for a backtick.

-• Select if you want the search with the Match case option or using a Regular expression.
+• Select if you want the search with the Match case option.

-• The search starts at the current position and stops at the end of the text or at the end of the selection.
+• The search starts at the current position or at the beginning of selected text.

 • When the found text is highlighted, in the Continue? dialog box, click Yes to search for the next occurrence or No to interrupt the search.

-• After the search action is interrupted, you can use the Find next (F3) and Find previous (Shift + F3) shortcuts to search for other occurrences of the text searched.
+• After the search action is interrupted, you can use the Find next (F3) and Find previous (Shift + F3) shortcuts to search for more occurrences of the text searched.

 Find and replace